flowdock/hubot-flowdock/README.md

 # A [Hubot](https://github.com/github/hubot) adapter for [Flowdock](https://www.flowdock.com)

 [Flowdock](https://www.flowdock.com/) is a web based collabration and chat app.
-It integrates nicely with GitHub, Pivotal Tracker, Twitter, JIRA, Confluence, most CI systems and even email.
+It integrates nicely with GitHub, Rally, Pivotal Tracker, Twitter, JIRA, Confluence, most CI systems and even email.

 You should report any issues or submit any pull requests to the [Flowdock adapter](https://github.com/flowdock/hubot-flowdock) repository.